deepjyoti30/DynamicPaper/README.md

     python dynamic_wallpapers.py -setup
     ```
 5. Add username and paper setter in config file.
-6. Download the wallpapers at: https://files.rb.gd/mojave_dynamic.zip | https://mega.nz/#!HeZ2CLiQ
-7. Extract the zip to ~/DynamicPaper/mojave/
 6. Run using:
     ```sh
     python dynamic_wallpapers.py
     ```
 ## Pro Tip

-If you still want to use it, you can by installing <a href="https://github.com/l3ib/nitrogen">nitrogen</a> and then following the above steps.
+1. If you still want to use it, you can by installing <a href="https://github.com/l3ib/nitrogen">nitrogen</a> and then following the above steps.

+2. In case you want to download the wallpapers manually, then download them to some directory and update WALL_DIR in the config file.
+These are some places you can get the wallpapers from : https://files.rb.gd/mojave_dynamic.zip | https://mega.nz/#!HeZ2CLiQ